flub78/multitenant/doc/development.md

     database\migrations\2021_xx_yy_165312_create_celendar_events_table.php
     database\seeders\CalendarEventSeeder.php

-In case of tenant feature some files need to be moved to the correct directory.
+In case of tenant feature some files need to be moved to the tenant directory.

 Edit and adapt all the created files.